James Dowdle: The Salvation Army

 At this time the Army's mission was to prevent child prostitution and to convert the poor, prostitutes, gamblers and alcoholics to Christianity.
-Dowdle served in Chatham (1873-1875), Middlesborough (1875), Stockton-on-Tees (1875-1876), Leeds (1876), Bradford (1877-1878) and Plymouth (1878).
+Dowdle served in Chatham (1873-1875), Middlesbrough (1875), Stockton-on-Tees (1875-1876), Leeds (1876), Bradford (1877-1878) and Plymouth (1878).

 When the 51st Corps of the Salvation Army was formed at Plymouth in July 1878 Captain (later Major) Dowdle, together with his wife and his "Hallelujah Fiddle", held the first meeting in the Central Hall in Phoenix Lane late in August 1878.
 Here, congregations averaged 500 people a night with one convert describing himself as being "the vilest villain out of hell without being in it."
 However, Dowdle did not always receive an enthusiastic hearing.
 In Plymouth forty men arrived at a meeting carrying brimming chamber pots and stormed the hall to drench Dowdle with urine.

 During his ministry in Bradford in 1877 Dowdle took over the run-down former theatre Pullan's Theatre of Varieties as a venue for his services.
 He stated that:

 “Some of the vilest characters in the town have been saved.
 Over 600 have given in their names as getting converted, such as gamblers, drunkards, infidels, blasphemers, adulterers, theatre and music-hall goers, comic singers, clowns, stage players- some who had played and sang upon the very stage where they got converted.”

 Here in Bradford in 1877 Dowdle converted the 17 year-old John Lawley (1859-1922) at a meeting.
 Lawley himself was later to become a Commissioner in the Salvation Army and was aide-de-camp to General William Booth from 1890 to 1912 as well as to General Bramwell Booth from 1912 to 1921.
 The meetings at Bradford were noisy and held outdoors followed by a street procession down to Pullan’s, where the main meetings took place.
 A fellow-evangelist working alongside Dowdle and his wife was Tillie Smith, sister of the famous Gipsy Smith.
 William and Catherine Booth paid a short visit to Bradford in August, 1877.